-- running under battery mode - using the internal LCD display only
+- running in battery mode - using the internal LCD display

-The Display Power Saving Technology feature is enabled as the factory default.
-If you want to turn off this feature, change it in the settings accordingly in the Intel® HD Graphics Control Panel.
+The Display Power Saving Technology feature is enabled at factory default.
+To turn this feature off, change it in the settings accordingly in the Intel® HD Graphics Control Panel.

 You can access this control panel in the following way: